 Intangible assets comprising of Computer softwares are amortised on a straight-line basis over the estimated useful life of 3 to 5 years.
-Amortisation method, useful lives and residual values are reviewed at the end of each financial year and adjusted if appropriate.
+Amortisation method, useful lives and residual values are reviewed at the end of each financial year and adjusted if necessary, for each reporting period.

-4.3 Research and Development expenditure
+4.3 Research and development expenditure

-Expenditure are mainly on research activities and the same is recognised in statement of profit or loss as incurred.
+Expenditure are mainly on research activities and the same is recognised in statement of profit and loss as incurred.